kauz07/KAD-Banking-Solutions/README.md

 ## License 📝

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the no License - see the [LICENSE](LICENSE) file for details.

 ---